Cyber Insurance Requirements 2026: How to Qualify, Reduce Exclusions, and Lower Your Premium

 If your company is applying for cyber insurance for the first time or renewing an existing policy, here is what to do:

-Identify your current gaps, document existing controls, and develop a remediation plan.
+1. Conduct a formal cyber risk assessment for insurance readiness Identify your current gaps, document existing controls, and develop a remediation plan.
 This assessment can serve as supporting evidence during underwriting.

-Ensure your policies reflect current practices, especially for access management, backups, and incident response.
+2. Review your existing security policies and procedures and use the cyber insurance checklist below as your baseline Ensure your policies reflect current practices, especially for access management, backups, and incident response.

-Brokers can provide questionnaires ahead of time and help you understand which controls matter most to specific carriers.
+3. Work with your broker early Brokers can provide questionnaires ahead of time and help you understand which controls matter most to specific carriers.

-A third-party advisor can help you prioritize controls, implement critical changes, and even communicate with the insurer on your behalf.
+4. Engage with a security partner if needed A third-party advisor can help you prioritize controls, implement critical changes, and even communicate with the insurer on your behalf.

 Better Security Often Means Lower Premiums